Some links in this post may be affiliate links

 If you are looking to add this plant to your plant cllection, you may obtain Begonia Rex online on Amazon (Link to Amazon).

-Begonia Rex grows best in bright light with 4-6 hours of morning or late afternoon sunlight.
+Begonia Rex grows best in bright indirect light with 4-6 hours of morning or late afternoon sunlight.
 Keep it away from hot midday sunshine to avoid scorching the leaves.

 Frequently turn the pot to ensure that the plant receives light on all sides for even growth and prevent legginess.

 Painted-leaf Begonia cannot tolerate soggy soil as it can lead to root-rot disease and eventual death of the plant.
+Therefore, ensure that the pot has a drainage hole and the soil is free-draining to prevent waterlogging.

 You may divide a large into several sections and pot each seperately for more plants.
 Check out these self watering planters on Amazon.